 Students with questions about how to format in MS Word or the MS Word template should contact the ETD administrator for their school.

 Templates are available for users of Microsoft Word, Mac Word, and LaTeX here.

 You can reach the University Library's Research, Teaching & Learning Division through the following routes.

 In-person: Reference Desk, First Floor, University Library

 You can contact Christopher Lewis in the university library.

-The library permanently maintains a microfilm copy as part of the library's physical collection and an electronic copy in the American University Research Commons.
-A catalog record for each thesis/dissertation is added to ALADIN, the online catalog.
+The library permanently maintains a microfilm copy as part of the library's physical collection and an electronic copy in AUDRA (American University Digital Research Archive).
+A catalog record for each thesis/dissertation is added to Primo, the online catalog.

-ALADIN, the online catalog, gives an accession number that corresponds to the microfilm copy that is stored on the lower level of the library.
+Primo, the online catalog, gives an accession number that corresponds to the microfilm copy that is stored on the lower level of the library.
 The microfilm copy is available for public viewing.
 For theses submitted through 2011, a bound copy is stored in University Archives or the WRLC Center for preservation and may be retrieved for onsite consultation.
 If you would like to see a bound copy, inquire at AU Archives.
-As of 2003, an electronic copy (a pdf file) of each thesis and dissertation is available as a free download in the Dissertations Abstracts database when that database is accessed on-campus or off-campus by current AU students, faculty or staff.
+As of 2003, an electronic copy (a pdf file) of each thesis and dissertation is available as a free download in the Dissertations and Theses (American University-authored) database when that database is accessed on-campus or off-campus by current AU students, faculty or staff.